 - Coverage A – Dwelling

-- Insures your home in the event of damage to the home and attached structures.
+- Dwelling coverage insures your home in the event of damage to the home and attached structures.
 This includes damage to the home’s plumbing, wiring, and permanent air-conditioning and heating systems.

 - Coverage B – Other Structures